ArshitaKango/CPU_Sch/README.md

 2. Process Queue: Displays the list of processes as they arrive, showing their order in the queue.
 3. Gantt Chart: Visual representation of the process execution order and duration on a timeline.
 4. Process Details: Detailed information for each process, including waiting time, turnaround time, and relaxation time.
-5. Statistics: Displays average waiting time, turnaround time, and relaxation time for all processes.
+5. Statistics: Displays average waiting time and turnaround timefor all processes.

 ## Usage